|Winter 22/23||Spring 2023||Summer 2023||Fall 2023|

-Priority registration for current, degree seeking students is always the first Monday in April for the Fall semester, the first Monday in November for the Spring semester.
-Summer registration always begins on the first business day of March.
+Priority registration for current and continuing degree-seeking students is always the first Monday in April for the Fall semester and the first Monday in November for the Spring semester.
+Summer registration always begins early in March.

-Degree seeking students should meet with their academic advisors before registration to assist in course selection.
-You should leave the meeting with the classes needed for the upcoming semester using the wish list option in MaineStreet, a required PIN to allow self registration in MaineStreet, and a plan to complete your current degree.
+Degree-seeking students should meet with their academic advisors before registration to assist in course selection.
+You should leave the meeting with the classes needed for the upcoming semester using the wish list option in MaineStreet and a plan to complete your current degree.
 The planner and degree progress report (DPR) are also helpful tools.

 - If you have previously taken courses at USM, register 24 hours a day by using the University's MaineStreet Student Self-Service.